fbpx

 The Role of Gaming Operators in Responsible Gambling

-2. Choosing Licensed and Ethical Gaming Providers
+Choosing Licensed and Ethical Gaming Providers

-• Offer self-exclusion tools and deposit limits
+• Offer deposit limits, self-exclusion tools, and cooling-off periods.

 Read next: Why You Feel Hooked on Aviator and Other Online Games